okeeffed/dennisokeeffe-blog/content/blog/2020-06-29-resources-for-design-systems.md

 date: "2020-06-29"
 ---

-Finding inspiration and ideas for your design system shouldn't be so hard.
-Here are five resources that set a great foundation and set your design system up for success.
+Finding inspiration and ideas for your design system _**shouldn't be so hard**_.
+Here are **five resources** that set a great foundation and set your design system up for success.

 ## Style Guides